-Naloxone Protocols
+Naloxone or Other Opioid Antagonist Protocols

-54.1-3408 (X) and (Y) authorize certain persons to dispense naloxone pursuant to an oral, written, or standing order and in accordance with protocols developed by the Board of Pharmacy in consultation with the Board of Medicine and the Department of Health.
-This document contains the protocols which must be followed when dispensing naloxone pursuant to these subsections of law.
+Virginia Code § 54.1-3408(X) and (Y) authorize certain persons to dispense prescription-only naloxone or other opioid antagonists used for overdose reversal pursuant to an oral, written, or standing order and in accordance with protocols developed by the Board of Pharmacy in consultation with the Board of Medicine and the Department of Health.
+This document contains the protocols which must be followed when dispensing naloxone or other opioid antagonists pursuant to these subsections of law.
 The protocols include information on the required elements of a standing order, instruction the recipient must receive, and labeling and recordkeeping requirements.
+Note: this protocol does not apply to over-the-counter formulations of naloxone or other opioid antagonists that are available for anyone to obtain without a prescription.